 \section{Conclusion}

-In this article, we presented Part II of our survey on Approximate Computing, which reviews the state-of-the-art application-specific and architectural approximation techniques.
-Regarding the application-specific techniques, we focused on the emerging AI/ML applications and discussed about software, hardware, cross-layer and end-to-end approximations.
-Regarding the architectural techniques, we focused on approximate processors \& accelerators and different memory types for approximate data storage.
-Moreover, we performed an extensive analysis of the application spectrum of Approximate Computing, i.e., we classified per domain all the works reviewed in our two-part survey, we presented representative techniques and remarkable results, as well as we reported well-established error metrics and benchmark suites for evaluating the quality-of-service of approximate designs.
+This article presented Part II of a comprehensive survey on Approximate Computing, reviewing the state-of-the-art application-specific and architectural approximation techniques.
+Regarding the application-specific techniques, the survey focused on the emerging AI/ML applications and discussed about software, hardware, cross-layer and end-to-end approximations.
+Regarding the architectural techniques, the survey focused on approximate processors \& accelerators and different memory types for approximate data storage.
+Moreover, it included an extensive analysis of the application spectrum of Approximate Computing, i.e., a domain classification of all the works reviewed, it presented representative techniques and remarkable results, as well as it reported well-established error metrics and benchmark suites for evaluating the quality-of-service of approximate designs.
 Despite the notable progress demonstrated by Approximate Computing, there remains a pressing need for ongoing and significant innovation to fully realize the potential of approximations in the design of complex computing systems.
-These open challenges are discussed along with future directions at the end of our survey.
+These open challenges were discussed along with future directions at the end of the survey.